Your Guide To Freshers' Week

 God please work in me, God work through me and God work despite me.’

 Many of you will soon be heading off to university so we asked some of our lovely writers who have walked this path before you to reflect on their fresher's week experience and share some wisdom with you all.
 We hope it brings you energy, joy and support as you step into this new chapter!

-Challenge yourself on who you are trying to please: God or man?
-You don't have to prove yourself to anyone, you don't have to feel anxious about whether people will accept you, as God sees everything and couldn't love you more.
-If your aim at university is to seek God's heart and will, I believe you will flourish at university, walking in His plans for your life.
+Challenge yourself on who you are trying to please: God or people?
+You don't have to prove yourself to anyone, you don't have to feel anxious about whether people will accept you, as God sees everything within you and couldn't love you more.
+If your aim at university is to seek God's heart and walk in His plans for your life, you will flourish at university.

 I didn’t become a Christian until my third year at university so my freshers' week experience was probably very different to a lot of Christians.
 In my first two years, freshers' week meant going out every night, drinking too much and spending the day trying to form new friendships.
 For those two years, freshers' week was fun and exciting but I also felt lost and purposeless.

 By third year, I had become a Christian and had a relationship with God.
 Many of you are blessed enough to have a relationship with Him already and others of you may still be in the process of discovering your relationship with Him.
 My advice is the same: find time for yourself every day during freshers' week to find out more about our Heavenly Father and his purpose for our lives.

 Each time you feel overwhelmed just remember that He has placed you where you are and that He is beside you.
 I found that having this perspective in my third year during freshers' week re-oriented me every single day and that alone-time gave me new energy.